 We are leading the Fresh Market model in South America, an innovative model that offers high quality in fresh products.

-tries, such as the development of profitable real estate expansion.
+Continuity of joint strategies between countries, such as the development of profitable real estate expansion.
 In Colombia, the Group totalled over 580,000 square meters of leasable space, nearly 260,000 in Brazil and 170,000 in Argentina.
 Besides, the Company deployed joint commercial strategies, such as loyalty programs and the strengthening of the textile model, now present in 57 hypermarkets outside of Colombia.
 This coordination strengthens integration, and allows the Group to attract benefits at the regional level and innovate the business systematically.
+15